RasaHQ/rasa-workshop/README.md

 ## Get in touch

-If you encounter any problems while installing the dependencies or have any questions regarding this notebook, shoot me a message at juste@rasa.com
+If you encounter any problems while installing the dependencies or have any questions, shoot me a message at juste@rasa.com